 I know life during the week can be difficult on everyone.
 We all have our obligations at work or in my case I have to shuffle our kids to different therapy or doctor appointments.
 I am constantly on the go when I’m not working from home.

 When we go food shopping on Friday’s we make it a point (unless there are meetings or doctor appointments) to get together and have lunch at the club on his base.
 We still have our little one with us but it’s still nice meeting up together to take time to talk about our day.

 Take Time to Talk

-What are ways you strengthen your marriage?
+What are your fool-proof ways to keep marriage strong after kids?
 Let me know below, I would love to hear it!